AizazSharif/aizazsharif.github.io/about.md

 title: About
 ---

-I am Aizaz Sharif, A Computer Science Graduate, Software Engineer, Data Scientist, Researcher, and a Gamer.
-My main interest of field is Machine Learning & Artificial Intelligence.
+My name is Aizaz Sharif and I am a Computer Science Graduate, MS Computer Science Student, Software Engineer, Data Scientist, Researcher, and a Gamer.
+My main field of interest is Machine Learning & Artificial Intelligence.

 ### Find me @